sourceallies/interview-python-check/README.md

 4. Select "Reopen in Container"

 ## The Problem
-There some failing tests in this project.
-As well as an invalid import in the tests file.
-The tests can be run as follows:
+There some failing tests in this project and a broken import in `test_main.py`.
+Fix the import error and then run the tests as follows:

 ```
 $ make test
 ```

 ## Acceptance Criteria
-Make the tests pass.
-Only update code in the `Generator` class.
+Fix the broken import and make the tests pass.
+Only update code in the `main.py` or `test_main.py` files.

 When you run the application, you should see `Hello World!` printed to the console.
 Run the application as follows: